0:00 / 0:00

 Final Assembly

-- Check that the clear lid is pointing to the ground (4 to 8 o'clock position is acceptable)
+3. Check that the clear lid is pointing to the ground (4 to 8 o'clock position is acceptable for proper water flow).

 Prepare Water Hoses & Fittings

-- Check that O-rings are inside both ends of each hose or on the male threads of each fitting.
+Check the O-rings: Must be inside both ends of each hose or on the male threads of each fitting.

 Connect the Hoses

-- Connect from the chiller’s WATER INLET (at the strainer) to the tub’s lower port.
+• Connect from the chiller’s WATER INLET (at the strainer) to the tub’s lower port (Green to Red).

 2. Second hose

-- Connect from the chiller’s WATER OUTLET to the tub’s upper port.
+• Connect from the chiller’s WATER OUTLET to the tub’s upper port (Red to Green).

 3. Fill the tub

-- Add water until it’s above both water ports.
+• Add water until it’s above both water ports before powering on.

 Power the Chiller